Canine-Approved: Best Electric Cars For Your Dog

 Tesla also has several great features geared towards dogs - like dog mode, which allows you to leave the screen on for your dog while they’re left in the car.
 They have also created the “pet-liner”, designed to keep your seats clean and your dog comfortable.

-What about the Tesla Model 3?
+What About The Tesla Model 3?

-The Tesla Model 3 is available to lease in three different models: the RWD, LR AWD, and Performance AWD.
 Practicality is not overlooked in the Tesla Model 3, and in the updated Highland version, the rear trunk has been expanded to offer up to 594 litres of storage.
 Although this is not as large as the Model Y's boot, the Model 3 can still fit luggage, groceries, or a smaller dog.
-As you can see, Rolly, the Miniature Schnauzer, comfortably sits in the boot of Gaurav’s Tesla Model 3.

 Skoda Enyaq iV

-The Skoda Enyaq is known for being a comfortable and practical family car, whilst also being nice to look at.
-It has an estimated range of 247-348 miles and you can choose between two battery sizes: 62kWh or the 82kWh.
+The Skoda Enyaq iV is known for being a comfortable and practical family car, whilst also being nice to look at.
+It has an estimated range of 247-348 miles and you can choose between two battery sizes: 62kWh or 82kWh.

 Mercedes EQB